 With a conspiratorial whisper, Tildy replied, “She stands before you, young seeker.
 What would you ask of the Shadow of Eddlweld?”

 The boy looked at the witch’s hooded face, and then back at the Tildy.
 “Her?”
 He seemed disappointed.

 “Certainly!
 You were perhaps expecting some hobgoblin or old crone?”
 Tildy asked with a laugh.

-The boy stared hard at the witch, whose hidden features remained impassive.
+The boy stared hard at the witch, who remained impassive.
 “You’re pulling my leg,” he said at last.

 “Oh, is she?” the witch replied.
 She hunched over, pulling back her hood as she put her face near his.
-Tildy had always thought the witch looked very much like a regular woman, her features sometimes harsh, though never unkind.
+Tildy had always thought her adoptive mother looked very much like any other woman, her features sometimes severe, though never unkind.
 The boy stepped back, nonetheless.